ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 - Effects isolate side effects from components, allowing for more _pure_ components that select state and dispatch actions.
 - Effects are long-running services that listen to an observable of _every_ action dispatched from the [Store](guide/store).
-- Effects filter those actions based which action they are interested in using an operator.
+- Effects filter those actions based on the type of action they are interested in.
+This is done by using an operator.
-- Effects perform tasks, whether synchronous or asynchronous and return a new action.
+- Effects perform tasks, which are synchronous or asynchronous and return a new action.

 ## Installation